Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-3-encrypted-gitops-with-fluxcd/index.md

 ✔ all components are healthy
 ✗ bootstrap failed with 1 health check failure(s)
 ```
-Googling around I found some other people encountering the same issue, but the cause seemed to be something specific to OpenShift.
+Googling around I found some other people encountering the same issue, but the cause seemed to be specific to OpenShift.

 Using the `flux` cli to list the kustomizations explained exactly what went wrong though: